TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new FPI condition AITEAM=X 0=neutral(currently unsupported), 1=ally, 2=enemy
+ * Added new FPI condition ISDARKAI=X which is true if the entity has been loaded into the Dark AI system
  * Changed all data structure members from integer to float which fell under timer based calculations
  * Changed character weapon fire from counter to timer based logic
  * Changed flak movement and detonation from counter to timer based logic